Linen Care Guide

 5. Wash gently

 Avoid bleach, fabric softeners, and heavy-duty wash settings.
 Choose a mild/delicate cycle with minimal spin.
-Opt for a mild detergent and avoid using bleach or fabric softeners
+Opt for a mild detergent and avoid using bleach or fabric softeners.

 How to Dry Linen